sbmlteam/libsbml/README.txt

   (SAX2) and loads SBML data into C++ structures that mirror the SBML specification.

-* Interfaces for C, C++, C#, Java, Python, Perl, MATLAB, Ruby and Octave.
+* Interfaces for C, C++, C#, Java, MATLAB, Octave, Python, Perl, and Ruby.
 The C and C++ interfaces are implemented natively; the C#, Java, Perl, Python, and Ruby interfaces are implemented using SWIG, the Simplified Wrapper Interface Generator; and the rest are implemented using custom hand-written interface code.

-* Well tested: version 3.0.0 has over 1280 unit tests and 5800
+* Well tested: libSBML has over 4300 unit tests and over 11,000 individual assertions.
-  individual assertions.
 The entire library was written using the test-first approach popularized by Kent Beck and eXtreme Programming, where it's one of the 12 principles.

 * Written in portable, pure ISO C and C++.
 The build system uses GNU tools (Autoconf, GNU Make) to build shared and static libraries.

 * Complete user manual.
 The manual is generated from the source code